alfredojavier55/btv_ec_linking_vectors_2014_2022/README.md

 # BTV11
-Article: Linking favourable vector conditions with serological evidence of widespread Bluetongue virus exposure of livestock in Ecuador.
+Article: Linking favourable vector conditions with serological evidence of widespread Bluetongue virus exposure in livestock in Ecuador.
-Bluetongue virus temp analysis for optimal surveillance